salieri11/concord-bft/thin-replica-client/README.md

     The update appears to be empty.
 2020-01-11T02:41:15.997 INFO  thin_replica.example: The (at least initial) contents of the update queue have been exhausted; will now wait for and report any additional updates...
 2020-01-11T02:41:15.997 INFO  thin_replica.example: Update(s) acknowledged.
-2020-01-11T02:41:16.001 INFO  thin_replica.example: This example application will wait for 128 updates before trying to unsubscribe...
+2020-01-11T02:41:16.001 INFO  thin_replica.example: This example application will wait for 64 updates before trying to stop and restart the subscription, then wait for an additional 64 updates before trying to permanently unsubscribe...
 ```

 Note that `<SOME LINES OMITTED FOR CONCISION>` is not actually expected in the